vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-vds.md

     ![](./img/tko-on-vsphere-vds/image44.png)

-1. **Register Tanzu Mission Control**: Tanzu 1.4 does not support registering a management cluster in Tanzu Mission Control and only supports attaching Workload clusters.
-Skip this section for this version.
+1. **Register Tanzu Mission Control**: Registering Tanzu Kubernetes Grid management clusters with Tanzu Mission Control allows you to provision and manage Tanzu Kubernetes clusters by using the Tanzu Mission Control dashboard interface..

 1. Check the **Participate in the Customer Experience Improvement Program**, if you so desire and click **Review Configuration**